On Manin's conjecture for Ch\^atelet surfaces: Large moduli and Hooley's -function

 where we define the localized twisted Hooley $\Delta$ function as Next, we separate the sum by certain values of $L(x,y)$:

 For now let us fix a $m$.
-The restriction $L(x,y) = mk_1r_1c_1$ allows us to rewrite the polynomial $F_i(x,y)$ as a single variable polynomial $F_{i,m}(x).$ In particular, we have that So, we apply Theorem \ref{thm: Nair single sieve} to the sum above:
+The restriction $L(x,y) = mk_1r_1c_1$ allows us to rewrite the polynomial $F_i(x,y)$ as a single variable polynomial $F_{i,m}(x).$ In particular, we have that So, we apply Corollary \ref{cor: dlB-Tenenbaum with divisor factor} to the sum above:

 Now, we can see that if $\varrho_{F_i}'(p)$ is the original number of roots of $F_i(x,1)\bmod p$, then for $p$ not dividing $m$, we have that So, we write the above sum as

 We consider where we use the notation $\sigma(m) = \sum_{d\mid m} d.$ Here, we have used \cite[(4.6)]{HB-linear}.
 Now since $m\ll B/tk$, the above is bounded by